sgaray2/TheInternet-AutomationProject/README.md

 #### *Testing Framework:
 Using TestNG for Assertions, Grouping, and Parallel execution.
--Created testng.xml file which for now it runs the AuthenticationForm class that has 3 test cases, the test cases have their priority.
+-Created testng.xml file which for now it runs the AuthenticationForm class that has 3 test cases and also the test cases that belongs to NestedFramesTests.
 -Annotations used:
 * BeforeMethod and AfterMethod: both to open and close the browser after every test.
 * Test: for every test case.